plone/training/voltoaddons/02-block-edit.rst

 transforming the block data on outbound with a block serializer transformer, to automatically insert CSV file in the block and remove it on inbound (deserialization).
-By having it available separately we make it easier to reference the same date from multiple blocks.
+By having it available separately we make it easier to reference the same data from multiple blocks.

 .. code-block:: jsx